The PR BlogDigital PRInfluencers & AudiencesPR Case Study: The Red Bull Community

 By incorporating this message into its marketing and PR efforts, the brand effectively captured the essence of action sports — daring, exhilarating, and gravity-defying — and used it to forge a special connection with its audience.

-This alignment of the brand with the world of action sports has paid dividends for Red Bull.
+This brand alignment with the world of action sports has paid dividends for Red Bull.
 The company’s commitment to supporting these athletes and organising high-profile events has elevated its image from a mere purveyor of energy drinks to an influential player in the sports and entertainment industries.

 Uplifting and Legitimising the Action Sports Community